 ● The acceptable standards of the levels of TDS concentrations have been set by the Environmental Protection Agency (EPA).
 The level is 500 parts per million.
 It should be noted here that ppm can also be expressed in milligrams per unit volume of water.
 Therefore, it is extremely important to measure the acceptable levels of TDS concentrations in water before any ingestion.
 It has been found that most of the water supplies exceed this level.
 If the TDS levels are more than 1000 ppm, then the water is considered to be unsuitable for drinking.
 High levels of TDS in water indicate potential water threats and concerns that need immediate investigation and intervention.

-● Sometimes, high TDS level indicates the presence of high percentages of chlorine, sodium, potassium, and ions in water which do not have many side effects.
-However, it becomes a matter of concern when concentrates like cadmium, lead arsenic, and nitrate are found in water because these elements have negative effects on our body.
+● Sometimes, a high TDS level indicates the presence of high percentages of chlorine, sodium, potassium, and ions in water which do not have many side effects.
+However, it becomes a matter of concern when concentrates like cadmium, lead arsenic, and nitrate are found in water because these elements have negative effects on our bodies.
 That is why it is always recommended to check the TDS concentration levels in water to rule out any such adverse health effects.

 Understanding the Results of the TDS device

 A water purifier technician is the best person who can help you understand what does the results indicate that are flashed on the TDS meter.
 However, having prior knowledge can always help you understand better.

 ● The result that is considered the best is 0 ppm.